stephenmcd/cartridge/docs/settings.rst

 ``SHOP_HANDLER_PAYMENT``
 ------------------------

 Dotted package path and class name of the function that is called upon submission of the payment checkout step.
 This is where integration with a payment gateway should be implemented.

 Default: ``'cartridge.shop.checkout.default_payment_handler'``

 ``SHOP_OPTION_TYPE_CHOICES``
 ----------------------------

-Sequence of value/name pairs for types of product options (eg Size, Colour).
+Sequence of value/name pairs for types of product options (e.g. Size, Colour).

 Default: ``((1, u'Size'), (2, u'Colour'))``